Medicare, Medigap, and Supplement Plans: A Simple Guide to Better Healthcare Choices

 What is Medigap (Medicare Supplement Insurance)?

-Medigap is private insurance designed to work alongside Original Medicare, helping cover the out-of-pocket costs that Medicare doesn't pay—such as copayments, coinsurance, and deductibles.
-Think of it as a safety net that protects you from unexpected medical expenses.
+Medigap is extra insurance you buy from a private company.
+It works alongside Original Medicare and helps pay for costs that Medicare doesn't cover—like copays, coinsurance, and deductibles.
+Think of it as a safety net that protects you from big, unexpected medical bills.

-To purchase a Medigap policy, you must already be enrolled in Medicare Parts A and B. These policies are standardized by the federal government and labeled with letters (Plans A, B, C, D, F, G, K, L, M, and N).
-Each lettered plan offers the same core benefits regardless of which insurance company sells it—only the price varies between insurers.
+To get a Medigap plan, you need to already have Medicare Parts A and B. The government standardizes these plans and labels them with letters (Plans A, B, C, D, F, G, K, L, M, and N).
+Every company that sells the same lettered plan must offer the same basic benefits.
+The only difference is the price.

 How Medigap Works With Medicare: Filling the Gaps